 There are two types of deductive hypothesis used in empirical or scientific research.
-These are the alternative hypothesis $H_a$ or $H_1$ and the null hypothesis $H_0$ .
-The alternative hypothesis states that there is a statistically significant difference or relationship between two variables, two individuals or two events, (x =/ y).
+These are the alternative hypothesis H_a or H_1 and the null hypothesis H_0 .
+The alternative hypothesis states that there is a statistically significant difference or relationship between two variables, two individuals or two events, (x = / y).
 This can be directional or onetailed test, because it tells you the direction of the difference.
 For instance, x is better than y.
 Students who learn by practical application do better than those who learn by theoretical lessons.
 Trained teachers teach better than untrained ones.
 The alternative hypothesis can also be non-directional or two-tailed test of significance.
-This indicates that there is a statistically significant difference.
-For instance, A and B are not equal; there is a statistically significant difference in the performance of students in the science classes and those in the arts classes.
+This indicates that there is a statistically significant difference, but does not show the direction of the difference.
+For instance, x and x are not equal; there is a statistically significant difference in the performance of students in the science classes and those in the arts classes.